Hecsall/4chan-dl/README.md

 #### Optional arguments:

 * **-h, --help**  show this help message and exit
-* **-o OUTPUT, --output OUTPUT**  Directory name where the script saves the images.
-Default directory name will be the thread id
+* **-o OUTPUT, --output OUTPUT**  Path where the script saves the images.
+Default will create a directory in the project folder and directory name will be the thread id
 * **-l LIMIT, --limit LIMIT**  Limit how many images to download.

-## Nice to know
-Using the **-o** argument, will eventually remove leading "**/**" to prevent the script to write in your root directory for security purposes.
-You will still be able to write paths like "**-o ../someFolder**".